PhilippeMarcMeyer/Learning-R/README.md

 # Learning-R

-In order to be useful I need to be able to analyse occurence of words et large files using R and packageslike tidyverse Let's star with pure R thanks to : https://campus.datacamp.com/courses/free-introduction-to-r
+My goal is to help my daughter in her linguistic studies, and be able to analyse occurence of words et large files using R and packageslike tidyverse Let's star with pure R thanks to : https://campus.datacamp.com/courses/free-introduction-to-r

 First : install R + R-studio